This Time, Impeachment Seems to Be a No-Brainer for Democrats

 Just as important a factor may be the public response to the riot.
 Throughout the process for the first impeachment, Democratic support for removing Trump started at around 79% and climbed to a high of about 87%, according to FiveThirtyEight’s polling model.
 This week, Quinnipiac found Democratic support at 89%.

-Perhaps more importantly, those who don’t align with either party appear to be on board with Democrats’ effort.
+Perhaps more importantly, those who don’t align with either party appear to be on board with Democrats’ efforts.
 During Round One, independent voters consistently lagged in enthusiasm for impeachment behind the general population.
 Although the polling sets are limited — it has, after all, only been a week since teargas filled the Capitol Rotunda — they seem to show independent voters are more keen on removing Trump than most voters.

 In November, voters punished Democrats and cut their majority in the House in a surprise move.
 A study is still ongoing as to why, but there are some who believe impeachment hurt the party — although there is just as a compelling case that non-specific calls to “defund the police” and an embrace of the vague Green New Deal agenda did more damage.

 It will be another two years before voters get to weigh in on Congress’ conduct.
 Trump will not be an incumbent on the ballot.
 And fear of Trump may, ever so slightly, dissipate in some corners of the GOP by November 2022.
 The last week has shocked America and the world.
-And with Trump heading to the exit no matter what, this may be the time to harness a rare efficiency and give future historians’ a turning point for this story.
+And with Trump heading to the exit no matter what, this may be the time to harness a rare efficiency and give future historians a turning point for this story.

 Make sense of what matters in Washington.
 Sign up for the daily D.C.
 Brief newsletter.